 Figure 34.
 Neutron fluence for SCALE MAVRIC, MCNP and objective TN+PFNS spectra.
 Only σstat is captured for these results.

 neutrons; however, this portion of the spectrum only represents 1% of the ETA flu- ence.
-The NIF room return and low A spectral shaping components contribute to the majority of this fluence.
+The NIF room return and low A spectral shaping components contributed to the majority of this fluence.
 Additionally, from 7 to 14 MeV there were relatively large differences caused by the method used to generate the TN+PFNS.
 Godiva, com- posed of HEU, has very little pathways to populate this region.
 Inelastic scattering and (n,xn) reactions often completely skip over this portion, and there would need to be many elastic scattering events to lower neutron energies to the range from the fusion source.
 The 14 MeV region disagreement was caused by the lack of attenua- tion of the source neutrons from weight constraints.
 Also above 14 MeV, there was a severely depressed neutron flux in ETA.
 A portion of the disagreement was caused by the mono-energetic source implementation; however, neutrons above 14.03 MeV would also be thermalized through ETA at nearly the same rate.

 A summary of the fractional fluence of the TN+PFNS and ETA is shown in Table